-If you are looking for things to do Yarra Valley as we were you can choose from Cellar doors, dairy farms and cheese tastings, animal sanctuaries, National Parks and day spa’s.
-You could spend a month in the area and still not see everything on your list!
+If you are looking for things to do around Healesville Yarra Valley as we were, you can choose from Cellar doors, dairy farms and cheese tastings, animal sanctuaries, National Parks and day spas.
+You could spend a month in the area and still not see everything on your list.

-This was our second visit to the Yarra Valley in as many years and while it’s always tempting to go back to old favourites there’re lots to be said about discovering new gems to treasure.
+This was our second visit to the Yarra Valley in as many years.
+While it’s always tempting to go back to old favourites there’re lots to be said about discovering new gems to treasure.

 Wineries Healesville Yarra Valley